ramon-mendes/OctoDeskdexDesktop/README.md

 What about we creating something together?
 I am always looking for projects where I can really come handy in helping in your development needs.

 I am a full-stack developer and my main language/platform is C#/Azure.
 I also do cross-platform desktop software like this one!
-Check my tool for designer's productivity: http://designarsenal.co/

 Don't hesitate [to get in touch](http://misoftware.com.br/Home/Services).